What is the LifeCycle Endowment?

-- ID document containing a photo, full names, date of birth and ID number, valid passport or a valid driver’s license
+- ID document containing a photo, full names, date of birth and ID number, valid passport or a valid driver’s licence

-- A document less than 3 months old containing residential address that is a utility bill, bank statement, rates account or tax invoice
+- A document no older than three months containing residential address that is a utility bill, bank statement, rates account or tax invoice

 - Proof of banking details

-- Send the completed application form and supporting documentation to D and D the Cycle(Pty)Ltd: email@example.com
+- Send the completed application form and supporting documentation to the administrator:

 What happens after I sign up?

 - The administrator of the fund will provide you with the following:

 - A transaction confirmation statement and a policy document